-By contrast, the hostile plains that stretch north from Mount Kenya rank among the most parched and barren of sub-Sahelian landscapes, supporting a thin population of nomadic peoples who eke out a living as traditional pastoralists.
+By contrast, the hostile plains that stretch north from Mount Kenya rank among the most arid and barren of sub-Sahelian landscapes, supporting a thin population of nomadic peoples who eke out a living as traditional pastoralists.

 Protecting Africa’s second-tallest mountain, Mount Kenya National Park is also Kenya’s most popular destination for multi-day hikes.
-For ordinary hikers, the usual goal is the 4,985m-high Point Lenana, but peak-baggers with suitable climbing experience and gear can head all the way up to the 5,199m Batian Peak.
-Either way, weather permitting, the landscapes – from lush rainforest to stark equatorial glaciers – are stunning.
-Set in the forest zones of Mount Kenya and nearby Aberdare National Park, a trio of hide-like tree hotels - Serena Mountain Lodge, Treetops and The Ark - offer a unique overnight game-viewing experience.
+For ordinary hikers, the usual goal is the 4,985m (16,355ft) high point Lenana, but peak-baggers with suitable climbing experience and gear can head all the way up to the 5,199m (17,057ft) Batian Peak.

+Weather permitting, the landscapes – from lush rainforest to stark equatorial glaciers – are stunning.
+Set in the forest zones of Mount Kenya and nearby Aberdare National Park, a trio of hide-like tree hotels such as Serena Mountain Lodge, Treetops, and The Ark offer a unique overnight game-viewing experience.

-The vast Laikipia Plateau protects a patchwork of private and community-owned sanctuaries that offer an exclusive all-inclusive safari packages focussing not only on the Big Five but also on rarities such as Grevy’s zebra and Black rhino.
+The vast Laikipia Plateau protects a patchwork of private and community-owned sanctuaries that offer exclusive all-inclusive safari packages focussing not only on the Big Five but also on rarities such as Grevy’s zebra and Black rhino.

 Set on the arid plains north of Mount Kenya, the Samburu-Buffalo Springs-Shaba complex of national reserves protects a harsh environment alleviated by the forest-fringed waters of the perennial Ewaso Nyiro River.

 The Namunyak Wildlife Conservancy north of Samburu can be explored on exclusive multi-day camelback and walking safaris.

 Now accessible along a newly asphalted road running north all the way to the Ethiopian border, the underrated Marsabit National Park protects a volcanic massif that rises in verdant isolation from the surrounding arid plains.

-- Nanyuki is a short drive from most sites of interest in the region, but those heading on to more remote parts of Laikipia or the likes of Namunyak may need to charter an additional flight.
+- Nanyuki is a short drive from most sites of interest in the region.
+Still, those heading on to more remote parts of Laikipia or Namunyak may need to charter an additional flight.

-Hikes on Mount Kenya are best arranged with specialist operators who know the mountain well.
+- Hikes on Mount Kenya are best arranged with specialist operators who know the mountain well.

-Upmarket lodges and tented camps can be found in all national parks and listed conservancies.
-Private lodges in Laikipia mostly cater to the top end of the safari market.
+- Upmarket lodges and tented camps can be found in all national parks and listed conservancies.
+Private lodges in Laikipia mainly cater to the top end of the safari market.